silum/astrokat-wiki/Observation-target-specification.md

 Observational targets and calibrators are grouped in observational catalogues provided by the requesting astronomer or constructed in collaboration with MeerKAT astronomers.

-The minimum requirement is a comma separated file that contains a list of targets, with or without calibrators:
+The minimum requirement is a comma-separated file that contains a list of targets, with or without calibrators:
 `<catalogue_name>.csv`

 The structure of each target specified in the input catalogues can be assumed to be: